mahdeslami11/pyannote-audio/tutorials/models/speaker_embedding/README.md

 # Neural speech turn embedding with `pyannote.audio`

-In this tutorial, you will learn how to train a speech turn embedding using `pyannote-speaker-embedding` command line tool.
+In this tutorial, you will learn how to train a speaker embedding using `pyannote-speaker-embedding` command line tool.

 ## Table of contents
 - [Citation](#citation)